payatu/vuln-nodejs-app/solutions/solutions.md

 ### Fix

 Use child_process package method **execFile** that starts a specific program and takes an array of arguments.

-## 2. Insecure Deserialisation
+## 2. Insecure Deserialization

-Application is parsing the preference cookie using node-serialize module function **unserialize** that has a known RCE vulnerabilty.
+Application is using node-serialize method unserialize to parse the preference cookie, your goal is to acheive the RCE.

 ### Exploit